Rachel Aide – Grade 9 Advisor; Drama, English, Civics & Geography Teacher

-Inge Shukla – Teacher
+Inge Shukla – High School Teacher

 Inge attended the Paedagogische Hochschule (Teacher’s College) in Esslingen and Schwabisch Gmund, Germany, obtaining West German teaching certificates for both Elementary and High School.
 She later studied at St. John’s College in Santa Fe, New Mexico, and has held an Ontario Teaching Certificate.
 She has taught at the Toronto Waldorf School since 1976.

-Jonathan Snow – Eurythmy, Movement and Circus Teacher, Lower School & High School
+Jonathan Snow – Eurythmy, Movement and Circus Teacher, Lower School & High School (On Sabbatical)

 Jonathan is an alumnus of Toronto Waldorf School.
 He pursued eurythmy internationally, completing both artistic and pedagogical training in Stuttgart, Germany, obtaining the eurythmy teacher Bachelor of Arts in The Hague, Netherlands and participating in workshops in the USA.
 He is a certified Bothmer gymnast and Spacial Dynamics® Level I associate.
 As well as teaching in Waldorf schools, he has given eurythmy workshops for adults in both Germany and Canada.
 He continually explores various movement arts, from dancing to martial arts.

 He also has a multidisciplinary Bachelor’s degree at the Université de Moncton, specializing in Philosophy, Arts and Social Sciences.